 - You also may diffuse the blend.
 (Omit the carrier if you are going to use the blend to diffuse.)

 Other Natural Sleep Remedies

-- Cherry Juice can be very effective and increasing the amount of time you sleep.
-According to a study at Louisiana State University, people with insomnia who drank eight ounces of Montmorency tart cherry juice in the morning and at night slept and average of 84 minutes longer than those who received a placebo.
+- Tart Cherry Juice can be very effective and increase the amount of time you sleep.
+According to a study at Louisiana State University, people with sleep struggles who drank eight ounces of tart cherry juice in the morning and at night slept an average of 84 minutes longer than those who received a placebo.
 (This is one I use on a semi-regular basis.
 I have found it helpful.)

 - Try supplementing with Magnesium.
 It is estimated that between 70% and 80% of American's aren't getting enough.
 Magnesium is one of nature's best relaxation secrets.
 When you are stressed, calcium can get into your cells and cause tension.
-Magnesium helps balance this and can help to fight stress and improve sleep.
+Magnesium helps balance this and can help to promote a healthy stress response and sleep.

 - As a busy Mom, I know how tempting it is to work or watch TV right up until bed time.
-If you have trouble falling asleep, you want to turn the TV off at least 30 minutes before bedtime.
+If you have trouble falling asleep, try turning the TV off at least 30 minutes before bedtime.
 (The same goes for all digital devices.)
 The light tells your brain to stay awake.
 Do something quiet and relaxing like reading a book.

 - Try lowering the temperature in your house by 3 to 5 degrees.
 Studies show that most people rest better at cooler temperatures.

 - Don't underestimate the impact that the quality of mattress, sheets and pillows you are using have on your quality of sleep.
 I rotate between two pillows that I love this Eden Pillow from Coop Home Goods and this Down Pillow from Pacific Coast Feather Company.

 Have you tried essential oils for sleep?
 What works for you?